python-poetry/poetry/docs/cli.md

 * `--without`: The dependency groups to ignore.
 * `--with`: The optional dependency groups to include.
 * `--only`: The only dependency groups to include.
+* `--only-root`: Install only the root project, exclude all dependencies.
 * `--default`: Only include the main dependencies. (**Deprecated**)
 * `--sync`: Synchronize the environment with the locked packages and the specified groups.
 * `--no-root`: Do not install the root package (your project).